 Please note that purchases must meet the criteria outlined in the Collection Development Policy.

-For information about your library account, borrowing privileges, fines, or similar, please contact:
+If you have questions about your library account, borrowing privileges, fines, etc., please contact:

 Borrowers are responsible for all materials charged on their card including any items borrowed on someone else's behalf.
 All borrowers are responsible for: